PulseKim/PulseKim.github.io/content/posts/GoghVideo.md

 ]
 feature_image = "/images/ATV.gif"
 +++
-The artistic style transferred video using "Starry Starry Night" by Van Gogh
+The artistic style transferred video using "Starry Starry Night" by Van Gogh, 2016.
 <!--more-->

 ### About